boulder-on/JFA/README.md

 1. Support arrays of Records
 2. Support returning a Record
 3. Use the Java Micro-benchmarking harness.
-4. Compile classes in memory instead of from disk
-   - This is a challenge because the code needs to be compiled as a module
+4. Use the new Classfile API to build the class in memory

 # Release Notes
+- 1.0.1-22
+  - Fixed an issue where System libraries could not be loaded (ex. malloc).
 - 1.0.0-22
   - Full 1.0 since Java 22 has gone GA and the foreign function API is now official
   - Added MemoryBlock as a method argument to pass allocated memory to a foreign function.